Koray Candemir

-Koray Candemir (born 7 August 1975) is a Turkish musician, songwriter, and record producer.
+Koray Candemir is a Turkish musician, songwriter, and record producer.
 He used to be the lead singer of the Turkish rock band Kargo.
-Towards the end of 2008, Koray Candemir and Serkan Celikoz, has decided to end their involvement with Kargo, due to vision and opinion differences with the other members of Kargo.
-They have formed their new band which is named 'maSKott'.
+Towards the end of 2008, Koray Candemir and Serkan Celikoz decided to end their involvement with Kargo, due to vision and opinion differences with the other members of Kargo.
+They formed their new band which is named 'maSKott'.
 They are currently in Seattle working on their new projects and released their debut album in 2010.
 Besides singing, Koray also plays the guitar in Kargo and maSKott.
-In addition to his musical work, he is known for his acting and charity work.